 Google Fit is a bit of a lame pick, but it’s extremely serviceable and it’s one of the better free fitness apps.
 It can do a lot of stuff.
 You can track your fitness using a point system as well as active minutes.
 The app also features fitness goal tracking, customized tips, and integration with a variety of other apps like Runkeeper, Strava, MyFitnessPal, and others.
 You even get support for some hardware like Wear OS smartwatches and Xiaomi Mi Bands.
 It’s more versatile than basically any other free fitness app and its integration with other apps makes it a little easier to recommend than most other free solutions.

 Price: Free / Varies / $9.99 per month / $49.99 per year

-Runtastic has one of the best running apps on mobile.
-However, they have spent a good portion of the last couple of years adding to their collection.
+Runtastic (by adidas) has one of the best running apps on mobile.
+However, the developers have spent a good portion of the last couple of years adding to their collection.
 Runtastic now maintains apps for water intake reminders, an HIIT workout planner, and healthy food recipes.
 There are individual exercise apps for things like push-ups, cycling, and pull-ups.
 It rounds it all out with a sleep tracker app, and even an individual timer app.
 They all worked well when we tested them.
 Some of them have single costs, some are free, and some fall under Runtastic’s monthly (or yearly) subscription.
 There are a ton of fitness features in these apps.